MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 > [!IMPORTANT]
 > Only one person, the tenant administrator, in an organization needs to perform this task.
 If you aren't the subscriber to this release, wait until your organization has been signed up and you've received your user credentials.

-> [!IMPORTANT]
+>
-> Trials are single use in the tenant, you can only run a trial once and we recommend you create a new tenant for the purpose of the trial.
+> Trials are single use in the tenant.
+You can only run a trial one time.
+We recommend that you create a new tenant for the purpose of the trial.

-### Dynamics 365 Project Operations Trial
+### Dynamics 365 Project Operations trial

 Before you begin, make sure you are logged in to a browser with the user work account in the tenant where you want the Project Operations preview.

-1. Redeem the first offer code, **Dynamics 365 Project Operations** here [Project Operations Trial](https://aka.ms/try-po).
+1. Go to [Project Operations Trial](https://aka.ms/try-po) to redeem the first offer code, **Dynamics 365 Project Operations**.
 2. Confirm your order.

-You'll see confirmation offer was successfully redeemed.
+  You'll see the confirmation offer was successfully redeemed.

 ## Assign licenses